wmglab-duke/ascent/docs/source/Convergence_Example.md

 First, we used an excessive number of domain mesh elements.
-Second, to maintain consistent meshing in the area of interest despite a change in geometry of the outer boundary of the model, the proximal region of the model surrounding the nerve and electrode (i.e., “proximal”, which is the full length of the nerve) was assigned its own mesh entirely independent from the outer boundary region (i.e., “distal”).
+Second, to maintain consistent meshing in the area of interest despite a change in geometry of the outer boundary of the model, the proximal region of the model surrounding the nerve and electrode (i.e., "proximal", which is the full length of the nerve) was assigned its own mesh entirely independent from the outer boundary region (i.e., "distal").

 ![Inline image](uploads/99665495c70d91756ac80b8d9ee13a35/Picture14.jpg)